Tag: Huffington Post

 Wearily, I reached for my laptop to find out what the Monday morning tech news buzz was and my eyes flew open in surprise: AOL had acquired the Huffington Post for $315M in a hybrid cash and stock transaction.
 This only a few months after TechCrunch had been acquired, also by AOL, for an undisclosed amount.

 I subscribe to a handful of blogs that are completely unrelated to my niche.
 The reason behind these subscriptions are varied: historical niche coverage that I’ve done (for instance, politics when I got started), friends or associates, really killer blogs related to specific sports teams, etc. There’s different reason.
-Largely, though, my RSS reader is […]
+Largely, […]

 I’d like to extend a warm greeting to readers of the Huffington Post where a piece I wrote earlier today, entitled Two Castles of Power, was published.
 I don’t talk about politics much around here.
 I used to.
 Back in the day.
-However, the audience here is generally keen on reading thoughts about technology and […]
+However, the audience here is generally keen on […]